On this page

 - In the grading sidebar, type a numeric grade in the Grade box.
 If you associated a rubric with this graded wiki, expand and complete the rubric.
 To edit an existing grade, select in the Grade box and change the grade.

 - Optionally, type Feedback for the student.
 In the Add Notes section, make notes that appear only to you and the grader role.
-You can use the spell check function in the bottom of each box.
-You can also open the full content editor to access additional formatting functions.
-The content editor icon appears as an A.
+You can use the spell check option in the bottom of each box.
+You can also open the full content editor to access additional formatting options.
+The content editor icon appears as an A. You can embed an audio/video recording of your feedback in the editor as you grade.

 - Select Submit to add the grade, feedback, and grading notes to the Grade Center.